 Notice of this RFP will be published in the LWDA's major newspapers and posted on the LWDA's website.
-SFWIB will no-longer maintain a bidders list or provide e-mail notification to current and/or future providers.
+SFWIB does not maintain a bidders list or provide e-mail notification to current and/or future providers.

 E. Eligible Respondents